aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_vector.md

 ## Function `append`

-Empty and destroy the other vector, and push each of the elements in the other vector onto the lhs vector in the same order as they occurred in other.
+Empty and destroy the other vector, and push each of the Ts in the other vector onto the lhs vector in the same order as they occurred in other.
 Disclaimer: This function may be costly.
 Use it at your own discretion.